ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-04-04-ISYE6336 MCNF (Multi-Commodity Network Flow).md

    - arc capacity for $a$: $u_a$ such that $x_a=\sum_{k\in K}x_a^k\leq u_a$

-## MC-MCF: Multi-commodity Min Cost Flow
+## MCMCF: Multi-commodity Min Cost Flow
 ### TYPE I: Linear Programming Version
 - **(I.a)** $c_a^k=c_a$ for common cost variant
 - **(I.b)** $c_a^k$ for commodity specific costs